Wootton Bassett: The Town that Wept

 January 12 2008 / The Guardian

-Of Music and Silence
+David Sylvian: Music and Silence

 September 2007 / The World is Everything tour brochure

-The politics of excitement
+The Blair Delusion: the politics of excitement

 The Blair decade began with an exuberant rush of energy and sense of possibility.
 How can politics recapture the ability to inspire us?
-Hard action and clear choices?

 May 14 2007 / New Statesman